programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.

 In either case, the goal of game creation in the humanities is not purely technical.
 For example, in the game we created, we employed macros, but only to further the rhetorical goal of the game: illustrating the biases that many women experience in the tech industry.
-Our use of variables and multiple endings attempt to draw the player's attention to the ways in which workplace discrimination can forstall "good" or "easy" choices.
+Our use of variables and multiple endings attempts to draw the player's attention to the ways in which workplace discrimination can forstall "good" or "easy" choices.

 The most common pitfalls I experience in teaching games largely stem from focusing on technical, as opposed to rhetorical, considerations.
 Without careful scaffolding, it is easy for students (and scholars) to:

-* Have a difficult time moving past low technical confidence levels
+* Have a difficult time moving past low technical confidence levels.
-* Create games that enforce harmful power dynamics or cultural stereotypes
+* Create games that enforce harmful power dynamics or cultural stereotypes.
-* Create games in which design choices do not support rhetorical goals
+* Create games in which design choices do not support rhetorical goals.
-* Create games that do not adequately consider the intended audience
+* Create games that do not adequately consider the intended audience.

 The first challenge can often be alleviated by stressing the aspects of game design that draw on humanistic, rather than technical skills, such as writing, research, and creativity.
 Low confidence levels can also be addressed by gradually building up technical skills in Twine.
 The other challenges can be partially addressed through the scaffolding strategies (playing a game, analyzing a game, providing context) that I discuss earlier.
 Workshopping (both with the instructor and with peers) is also important for game creation, as the player rarely approaches a game in the way the creator imagined[^5].
 Having students watch as their peers play their game, helps them to consider the way their own positionality impacted their design choices.

 The course assignment examples below suggest additional strategies for alleviating these challenges.
-A common thread among these classes is that instructors start by building important humanisitic knowledge and skills before moving on to game creation.
+A common thread among these classes is that instructors start by building important humanistic knowledge and skills before moving on to game creation.
 In a History classroom, this might mean teaching students how to perform historical research, question dominant historical narratives, and critique representations of history before asking them to create a game about a historical figure.
 In a Women and Gender Studies classroom, this might mean familiarizing students with terminology from feminist and queer theory before asking them to create their own game about gender issues.

 ## Game Assignments
 Below are a few examples from myself and others of how game assignments can be integrated into a course.